amamitpandey/tuts/Java/Java_tuts.md

 Sleep: it belongs to class, use for delau in process, does not throw InterruptedException.

+### Executor:
+Executor is a interface which manage or control thread, executor handle thread life cycle creating and terminating. there are twomethod submit() and shutdown();

 ## Solid priciple
   S: Single responsibility principle
   O: Open-close principle